flaviozno/flaviozno/README.md

 - 💻 Coding on [ASCII](http://asciiej.com.br/)

-- 📚 Studying **JavaScript, HTML, CSS, ReactJS, NextJS, MongoDB, Firebase**
+- 📚 Studying **JavaScript, HTML, CSS, ReactJS, NextJS, MongoDB, Firebase, MySQL**

 <!--
 **flaviozno/flaviozno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.